tarof429/stuckathome/k8s/README.md

 ## Next Steps

-Follow the steps in the rke2 directory.
+To create the cluster, follow the steps in the rke2 directory.

 ## References